apache/activemq-apollo/apollo-website/src/documentation/architecture.md

 * Rich data types are hard to expose

-Apollo exposes a rich and detailed state of the sever using REST based JSON or XML services.
+Apollo exposes a rich and detailed state of the sever using REST based JSON services.

 * A management client can easily be implemented in any language.
 * There is very little management overhead since there is no special registration with the management system.
-The JAX-RS based management web application knows how to navigate the internal structure of a broker to access all the need status and statistics.
+The REST based management web application knows how to navigate the internal structure of a broker to access all the need status and statistics.

+See the [Management API](management-api.html) documentation for details.